alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 ##Brokering radioactive substances

-Brokering (known as ‘trade controls’) can include anything that helps to transfer items from one non-EU country to another.
+You'll need a trade control licence for anything that helps to transfer items from one non-EU country to another.
 For example:

 * arranging or negotiating contracts
 * arranging or providing freight or transport services